jbuceta/TiFoSi/README.md

 Automatization of the compilation and execution process

-The script file "buildandrun" (UNIX) allows to automatization the compilation and execution in a single step.
+The script files "buildandrun" and "buildandrun3" (UNIX) allows to automatization the compilation and execution in a single step.
 Basically this file combines the python file processing and the execution of the executable together with other features: the possibility of creating a directory for the executable, an error detection step, the possibility to visualize the configuration file before compilation...
 In order to use this file the user must first change its attribute an make it executable:

 chmod +x ./buildandrun
+chmod +x ./buildandrun3

 After that the script can be used by single executing:

-./buildandrun
+./buildandrun (in case you are using python2.7) ./buildandrun3 (in case you are using python3.x)